 Hopefully, at the end of the guide, you will have the tools required to kick-start your journey.
 If you are serious about becoming a developer then we need to set some expectations for you.
-Firstly, it is going to take time and you will need to dedicate your time and resources to your education.
+Firstly, it is going to take time and you will need to dedicate your time and resources to your education (you can continue your blockchain development course by taking our online classes).
 Secondly, do not expect immediate results, becoming a blockchain developer is not a magic pill.

 So, having said that, let’s start your journey.

 Become A Blockchain Developer – Milestone #1: Understanding The Basics